Sardhendu/License-Plate-Detection/README.md

 The code is an approach to Detect licence plate of Indian vehicles with extensive use of Machine Learning Algorithms and Image Processing
 The Data-set is however not provided due to security reasons.

-The code is quite straight forward,

-c_create_dataset:
-The create feature method of the package c_create_dataset accepts the path array of the folder that contains the licence plate images and random images that doesnot pertain to licence plates.
-The create feature method therefore creates the complete dataset with HOG features labeling the licence plate images as 1 and non-licence plate images as 0
+Below are list of important functions.

+Bld_FeatureCrps:
+This file does the feature extraction from the license plate images.
+The paths of stashed images (both license plate and non-license plate) are provided, the code extractes the features from the images and store each image as a set of feature in the disk with their respective label.
+In short the code attempts to create the training sample.
-Note: The licence plate images are cropped images, only the licence plate part not the whole image.
+Note: The training and test sample of licence plate images are manually cropped images, only the licence plate part not the whole image of the vehicle.

-d_train_n_pred_licenceplayte:
-This package perform the complete algorithm by calling the methods of b_Logistic_regression.
-It performs the algorithm on the training set finds the optimal parameter theta and use the theta value on the test data set.

-e_image_segment_into_contours:
-It takes all the images which contains a licence plate one by one and finds all the possible contours.
-After finding the contours it calls the d_train_n_pred_licenceplate package to find the contoured image that has the licence plate.

-f_main_function:
-This is the main function it makes call to method of other packages and does the entire job.
+Bld_Model:
+This file contains set of models on which the training data is trained.
+The trained models are then stored in the disk for the crossvaldation and test data.

+Classfy:
+This module takes input an image, use set of morphological operation, extracts all the contours from an image and then classifies all the rectangles.
+The rectangle classified with a high threshold are identified as license plate